Libaier/HomeworkTemple-Latex/README.md

 **Notice**:

 If you are using the software `ctex` in windows, you can simply generate the pdf without changing anything in `homework-zh.tex`.
-Otherwise, you should use the following solution:
+Otherwise, you should add the following code to the file:

 	\usepackage{xeCJK}